Meditation for April 11th

 We’ll try something else.

-This is just so this person will shut up about it already.
+This is just so this person will shut it already.

-So we need to put a stop to this now.
+So we need to put a stop to it now.

 So that person knows I don’t care.

-But nothing proves someone wrong than to just let him or her get their way and watch their idea turn to shit.
+But nothing proves someone wrong more than letting them get their way and watching their idea turn to shit.

 Amen.